techmengg/endlessm/README.md

       section.classList.add('section-show'); // Add the 'section-show' class to the target section }

-    scrollto(this.hash); // Scroll to the target section }
+    scrollto(this.hash); // Scroll to the target section.
+  }
 }, true); // Use capturing phase for the event listener
 ```